chinedufn/swift-bridge/book/src/building/swift-packages/README.md

 cp ../my-rust-lib/target/x86_64-apple-ios/debug/libmy_rust_lib.a ./simulator
 ```

-This should result in the follwing folder structure:
+This should result in the following folder structure:
 ```
 MyFramework
 ├── include